MatthewReinbold/APIFutures/README.md

 By coordinating efforts across a range of diverse audiences spanning the API gamut, the API Futures event will focus attention of many audiences, sparking subsequent discussion and awareness.

 ## When does API Futures happen?
-Writers, podcasters, YouTubers, and more participating in the API Futures event should publish their contributions on **JANUARY 11TH, 2024**.
+Writers, podcasters, YouTubers, and more participating in the API Futures event should publish their contributions on [**JANUARY 11TH, 2024**, 12:01 GMT](https://dateful.com/convert/gmt?t=1201am&d=2024-01-11&tz2=USA-Central-Time).

 ## Who can participate?
 The API Futures event is open to anyone interested in interacting with and improving upon practices across the wider API community.